RouninMedia/Embedding-ESModules-within-your-HTML-Document/README.md

 ## ---

-We want _Embedded Modules_ to work the same way - and they do.
+We should want _Embedded Modules_ to work the same way - and they do.

 ______